wacuuu/workload-collocation-agent/workloads/README.rst

 Description
 ===========

-This project consists of Dockerfiles and wrappers that allow to launch a workload and expose its metrics in Prometheus format over HTTP.
+This project consists of Dockerfiles and wrappers that allow to launch a workload and expose its metrics in Prometheus format over Kafka protocol.

 Building docker images
 ======================